 We use priming as a tool in the morning to help us set the tone for the day.
 Utilising positive stimuli to fill your mood full of gratitude and establish clear focus points for the day ahead.
-The result of this allows you to offset any negative stimuli you may encounter during the day and clarify your vision both from short term up to long term.
+The result of priming allows you to offset any negative energy you may encounter during the day and clarify your vision both from short term up to long term.

 Step one: Breath deeply.